-John Storey is a euphonium and trombone player based in London and the south east.
+John Storey is a euphonium and trombone player based in the South East of the UK.
 After becoming a member of his first band at the age of eight, he joined the National Youth Brass Band of Great Britain at 16 before reaching the brass final of BBC Young musician of the year in 1996.

 John went on to study music at the University of Huddersfield under the guidance of the late Geoffrey Whitham.
 During this time he also joined the James Shepherd Versatile Brass.

 After graduating, John joined the Band of the Coldstream Guards as Principal Euphonium.
 Throughout his time in the band John was privileged to play at many traditional state occasions such as Trooping of the Colour and the Festival of remembrance.
 He has also performed at many prestigious Royal occasions.